talkative-tech/ios-sdk/README.md

 ## Installation
 ### Install with CocoaPods
-Add TalkativeSDK by following entry to your Podfile.
+Add Talkative by following entry to your Podfile.

 ```rb
 pod 'Talkative'